 Prevent or rectify the consequences of your criminal or fraudulent act in the commission of which the lawyer’s services have been used (after first making reasonable effort to persuade you to take corrective action);7 or

 Establish a claim or defense on behalf of the lawyer in a controversy between you and the lawyer or to establish a defense to a criminal charge or civil claim against the lawyer based upon conduct in which you were involved, or to respond to allegations in any proceeding concerning the lawyer’s representation of you.8

 Charged with a crime in Nevada?
 Call us for help…

-If you or someone you know has been accused of a crime in Las Vegas, Reno or elsewhere in Nevada, we invite you to contact us for a free consultation.
+If you or someone you know has been accused of a crime in Las Vegas, Reno or elsewhere in Nevada, we invite you to contact our Las Vegas criminal defense lawyers for a free consultation.

 To learn how the privilege applies in California, please see our article on lawyer-client privilege in California.

 - Clark v.
 Second Judicial Dist.
 Court, 1985, 692 P.2d 512, 101 Nev.
 58.

 - Nevada Rules of Professional Conduct, Rule 156 (2).

 - Same, Rule 156 (3)(a).